Ukraine says 300 died in theater attack, hunger grips cities

-KYIV, Ukraine (AP) — About 300 people were killed in the Russian airstrike last week that blasted open a Mariupol theater, Ukrainian authorities said Friday in what would make it the war's deadliest known attack on civilians yet.
+KYIV, Ukraine (AP) — About 300 people were killed in the Russian airstrike last week on a Mariupol theater that was being used as a shelter, Ukrainian authorities said Friday in what would make it the war's deadliest known attack on civilians yet.

-In a vain attempt to protect the hundreds of people taking cover inside the theater, “CHILDREN” in Russian had been printed in huge white letters on the ground in two places outside the grand, columned building to make it visible from the air.
+The bloodshed fueled allegations Moscow is committing war crimes by killing civilians, whether deliberately or by indiscriminate fire, with a NATO official saying Russian President Vladimir Putin's war is "unprovoked, illogical and also barbarian.”

-Still, the emerging picture is certain to fuel allegations Moscow has committed war crimes by killing civilians, whether deliberately or by indiscriminate fire.
-And it could increase pressure on NATO to step up military aid.
-The alliance has refused so far to supply warplanes or establish a no-fly zone over Ukraine for fear of getting into a war with Russia.
+For days, the government in the besieged and ruined port city was unable to give a casualty count for the March 16 bombardment of the grand, columned Mariupol Drama Theater, where hundreds of people were said to be taking cover, the word “CHILDREN” printed in Russian in huge white letters on the ground outside to ward off aerial attack.

-U.S. President Joe Biden’s national security adviser, Jake Sullivan, said Friday the reaction to the theater bombing was "just absolute shock, particularly given the fact that it was so clearly a civilian target.”
+U.S. President Joe Biden’s national security adviser, Jake Sullivan, said Friday the theater bombing was an "absolute shock, particularly given the fact that it was so clearly a civilian target.”
 He said it showed “a brazen disregard for the lives of innocent people.”

 The scale of devastation in Mariupol, where bodies have been left unburied amid bomb craters and hollowed-out buildings, has made information difficult to obtain.